Terms / Policies / Procedures

-A catered buffet lunch program is provided for all campers except for LIT’s on Mondays, Wednesdays and Fridays.
+A catered (individually packaged) lunch program is provided for all campers.
 You must have selected lunch or bring from home prior to the session starting.
-Counselors are responsible for bringing campers to the buffet lines daily.
+Counselors are responsible for handing out camper lunches daily.
 Please understand that camp staff cannot force a child to eat.
-We will provide an alternate station of cereal and wow butter and jelly with crackers for those campers who do not like the catered options.
-Drinks are not included with catered lunch.
-Please send water bottle/drinks from home.
+The YMCA will have an alternate lunch choice of an individual cereal, milk with crackers and jelly for those campers who do not like the catering choice, however this option must be selected prior to the session starting.

 If there is a day that your camper will not be participating in the lunch program, they will need to bring a lunch to camp.
 An insulated lunch bag with an ice pack is recommended, as there is no refrigeration or microwave service available.
 PLEASE LABEL ALL ITEMS WITH NAME AND GROUP NUMBER.
 NO GLASS BOTTLES ALLOWED.
 Credits will not be given for days your camper does not participate in the lunch program.

-Ice cream is available each day during recreational lunch time (separate periods for Juniors & Seniors).
-Permission for ice-cream must be given through PlayerSpace at the time of registration.
+Ice cream is available each day during recreational lunch time (separate periods for each division).
+All ice cream served will be individually packaged.

-For this summer each camp group has a unique schedule based around swim periods for the week.
-Each schedule includes the following components: Group Time, Elective Time, Big Fun Time (BFT) and Treat Tuesdays as well as a snack time.
+For this summer, each camp group has a unique schedule based around swim periods for the week.
+Each schedule includes the following components: Brainiac Academy, Heroic Journey, Division Time, Big Fun Time (BFT) and Foodie Fridays as well as a snack time.
 See below for more information about each component.

 PM SNACK TIME:

-Campers will be given a fun treat in the afternoon on Tuesdays.
+Campers will be given a fun treat in the afternoon on Fridays.
 They will be distributed by the Activity Leaders and the camp director.